lerss/zyqq-site/index.md

 ## Learning Patterns

-The book << Design Patterns >> use a structrued way to organize its content.
+The book << Design Patterns >> uses a structured way to organize its content.
 I will use this approach to organize my learning knowledge.

 {% for post in site.posts %}
   <article>